Have you been selling a product at local events for a few years and then decided to become a full-time eCommerce entrepreneur?

 Now that your website has stunning product photos and content, you are now eager and ready to make your first online sale.
 Months go by but where are the buyers?

 You’ve never bothered much with social media and know little about marketing.
 Now what?

 Below are 9 Amazing tips to Make Your First Online Sale

 Verify your business with Google.
 Next, meet with a digital marketer and make sure that your company listing is accurate everywhere online.

-Understand your online target audience is by monitoring the traffic on your website.
-SEO is key to internet marketing.
+Understand your online target audience by monitoring the traffic on your website.
+SEO is the key to internet marketing.

 PR.
 Publish online and offline press releases, and strategize on how to create a PR stunt that will help you stand out from your competition.

 Content Marketing.
 Launch a blog, videos, and an email marketing campaign in order to keep your fans engaged.

 Sell to Retailers and Local Shops.
 Add your website to all packaging and sell to local retailers and shops.

 If there is a way to collect names and email addresses at point of sale then implement that process.
 Be creative and establish incentives for names collected by the store managers.